pondrejk/dizzer/combined_build.md

 The definition of big data is elusive perhaps also because the majority of involved actors, being positioned in the business world, is more focused on building productive big data ventures without much conceptual attention to the subject in itself.
 Then of course, the underlying technologies become a subject of marketing which often uses inflated overstatements based on expectations rather than reality.
 So far there is no settled consensus around big data definition in the academia either, but as @kitchin2016makes predict, the "genus" of big data will probably be further delineated and its various "species" identified.
 The question is if then such an umbrella term will be necessary.
 Anyways, the lack of common ground in understanding what big data is (illustrated by this chapter) may be a good predictor of the term's future relevance.
 Problems with definition is exactly what leads @davenport2014big to predict "a relatively short life span for this unfortunate term”.
 Indeed, looking at the peak of big data excitement in publications that took place around 2014 from the current perspective, the hype moved towards machine learning that gets inflated nowadays.
 On the other hand, the number of researchers and practitioners willing to invest their time in big data related endeavours is relatively high^[*Journal of Big Data*, *Big Data Research*, *International Journal of Data Science and Analytics*, *Big Data & Society*, *Big Data Analytics*, *Big Data* are examples of scientific journals tracking cross-disciplinary efforts in the field.], which sheds some positive light on the future vitality of the concept.

 To @mayer2013big big data stand for "the ability of society to harness information in novel ways to produce useful insights or goods and services of significant value".
 Here, more than an exact definition, the importance lies in the real-life impacts that are likely to stay even when the big data hype is over.
 Even if we dismiss the term as a buzzword, the fact that more digital information gets created and can be linked more easily has many implications on the way we live.
 Together with that, there are changing attitudes to putting data to work.
 In the next chapter, we will look at how we can derive insight from big data as well as on the possible role cartography can take in these endeavours.
 # 2 Making sense of spatial big data

 > *Technology is the answer, but what was the question?*

 > Cedric Price

-*This chapter first outlines the types of point spatial data, then explores the methods of spatio-temporal knowledge discovery.
-Then we explore how cartography can support understanding the world trough the lens of big data.
-In conclusion, some objections to using visualisation to generate insight are discussed.*
+In this chapter we classify spatial big data and explore the methods of spatio-temporal knowledge discovery.
+Then we focus on the possible ways how cartography can support understanding the world trough the lens of big data.

 ## 2.1 Spatial big data classification: stations, events, and agents

 To look closer at the properties of spatial big data, we can recall the two modes of spatial big data generation mentioned in the previous chapter — either as *big data with added spatial reference* or as *spatial data with boosted attribute volume*.
-In both modes, the processing and visualisation challenges slightly differ.
+The processing and visualisation challenges slightly differ between these modes.

 In the first mode, the vast majority of what is understood as spatial big data has *point spatial reference*.
 This prevalence comes naturally if we realize that the "data point" location is described basically as a coordinate pair – two digits that can be easily stored in standard database systems without the need to observe topological rules and other constraints that GIS vector data model enforces on line and polygon geometries.
 Point data are spatial data that are easily created and handled by non-spatial (meaning not GIS-enabled) systems that account for majority of data production.